 The Box in Which We Live

-University of Iowa Press; Fall 2026; Winner of the 2026 John Simmons Short Fiction Award
+University of Iowa Press; November 17, 2026; Winner of the 2026 John Simmons Short Fiction Award

 Thousands of Shredded Scraps of Paper Located across Five Landfills, That if Pieced Together Form a Message